 Preparing for the Sunset: Estate Tax Changes

-Written by: Megan Ramey, CPA, ABV
+Written by: Megan Ramey, CPA, CFF, ABV

 Making a large financial gift can be extremely rewarding.
 There are many compelling reasons to make financial gifts during your lifetime if you have both the capacity and the desire to give.
 Gifting is also a powerful tool to consider for estate planning and tax savings.
 Not only can it reduce the size of your taxable estate, but it can be used to provide financial assistance to family members and loved ones.